bearsunday/bearsunday.github.io/manuals/1.0/en/database.md

     }
 ```

-To do transactions on multiple connected databases, specify properties in the `@ Transactional` annotation.
+To do transactions on multiple connected databases, specify properties in the `@Transactional` annotation.
 If not specified, it becomes `{"pdo"}`.

 ```php?start_inline